haiduy0424/Quantitative-Portfolio-Risk-Management/README.md

 ---
 ## Disclaimer
-*This is an cademic team project and not an investment advice.*
+*This is an academic team project and not an investment advice.*